3fon3fonov/exostriker/README.md

 * Importable as a standard python library (i.e., "import exostriker").
 * Print the GUI screen into a .jpeg/.png image (useful for sharing quick results, just like the image above).
 * Direct import of TESS & K2 *lc.fits, and CHEOPS *SCI_COR*.fits files.
-* Combined modeling with Hipparcos and Imaging Astrometry (but is still a work in progress to be ready for Gaia).
+* Combined modeling with Hipparcos, DR4 (when available) and Imaging Astrometry.

 **What is to be implemented**: